nathanford/stylefill/README.md

 ```

-Here, rule.selector come straight from my CSS, as I wrote it there.
-Later, I use the values from my CSS (rule.value) to decide how to manipulate the elements:
+Here, `rule.selector` comes straight from my CSS, as I wrote it there.
+Later, I use the values from my CSS (`rule.value`) to decide how to manipulate the elements:

 ```HTML
 if (rule.value == 'small-words' || rule.value == 'all')